Top Picks for Affordable Eye Makeup

 Cream Eyeshadow: Maybelline Color Tattoo 24hr Cream Shadow

 Another affordable eye makeup pick are the Maybelline Color Tattoo Cream Shadows.
-While they don’t quite last the claimed 24 hours, they do last well through water, oil, and sweat.
+While they don’t quite last the claimed 24 hours, they do last well through contact with water, oil, and sweat.
 There’s a bit of discrepancy in formulas, though; only the metallic ones seem to last all day on me without creasing.
 They also apply much more evenly than some of the matte shades that they offer.
 I also find it hard to blend multiple shades of these, so I’d say they are best used for a single shadow look.

 Eyeshadow Primer: Pixie Epoxy